honest07/alx-low_level_programming/0x02-functions_nested_loops/README.md

 script that writes a function that adds two integers and returns the result. script that writes a function that prints all natural numbers from n to 98, followed by a new line. script that writes a function that prints the n times table, starting with 0.
+Islower
+A function that checks for lowercsase character.